What are “fashion drawing proportions” all about?

 I believe that fashion functions to empower , support, and celebrate women, not work against them!!!

-Once you familiarize yourself with a “standard” rule of fashion proportion lengths and widths, it is easy to customize it for your client, whether men’s, womens, teens.
+Once you familiarize yourself with a “standard” rule (rather, TOOL) of fashion sketch proportion lengths and widths, it is easy to customize it for your client, whether men’s, womens, teens.

 For different body types, you can adjust: a fuller bustline will hit lower, wide shoulders will be wider, narrow or wider hips are all adjustments from a basic rule.